jdevfullstack-tutorials/what-is-github/README.md

 # What Is GitHub
 Before GitHub, software development collaboration was not that simple.
-Every proposed changed would be sent to email because there was no centralized site.
+Every proposed change would be sent to email because there was no centralized space.
 Imagine if this will be a collaboration of more than a hundred developers working at the same time.